What is Air Pollution?

 Nitrogen dioxide (NO2)

-Imperial College amongst others has strong evidence that NO2 is harmful to health, with the most common outcomes being a shortness of breath and a cough.
+Imperial College, amongst others, has strong evidence that NO2 is harmful to health, with the most common outcomes being a shortness of breath and a cough.
 It inflames the lining of the lungs and reduces immunity to lung infections.
 This is worse for people with asthma.

 Particulate matter (PM2.5, PM10)

-Particulate matter is tiny particles of liquids or solids such as metals or rubber suspended in the air.
+Particulate matter is tiny particles of liquids or solids, such as metals or rubber, suspended in the air.
 They mostly originate from wood burning, engine wear, tyres and brakes but can include wind-blown dust.
-In the UK road transport and domestic combustion are two of the biggest contributors to PM2.5 emissions.
+In the UK, road transport and domestic combustion are two of the biggest contributors to PM2.5 emissions.
 In 2023, road transport contributed 21 per cent of exhaust and 17 per cent of non-exhaust PM2.5 emissions, and domestic combustion contributed 20 per cent of all PM2.5 emissions.

 According to the WHO, air pollution-related deaths are most closely linked to PM emissions.
 The majority of particles that can penetrate the airway are too small to see but are present in air that seems clean.
-Particles smaller than about 10 micrometers, (PM10, about 1/10 of a hair wide), enter the body via the lungs and are too small to be filtered out.
+Particles smaller than about 10 micrometres (PM10, about 1/10 of a hair wide) enter the body via the lungs and are too small to be filtered out.
 They can then settle anywhere in the body, including the brain.

 How can we tackle air pollution?